hashicorp/packer/website/source/docs/builders/openstack.html.md

     [`ssh_private_key_file`](/docs/templates/communicator.html#ssh_private_key_file)
     must be specified with this.

+-   `ssh_agent_auth` (boolean) - If true, the local SSH agent will be used to authenticate connections to the source instance.
+No temporary key pair will be used, and the values of `ssh_password` and `ssh_private_key_file` will be ignored.
+Useful for when a temporary keypair can't be used, or when using a certificate authority for SSH authentication.

 -   `tenant_id` or `tenant_name` (string) - The tenant ID or name to boot the instance into.
 Some OpenStack installations require this.
 If not specified, Packer will use the environment variable `OS_TENANT_NAME`, if set.
 Tenant